dolphindb/Tutorials_EN/database.md

 #### 4.6 Partition colocation

 It may be time consuming to join multiple tables in a distributed database, as the partitions that need to be joined with may be located on different nodes and therefore data need to be copied and moved across nodes.
-To solve this problem, DolphinDB ensures that the same partitions of all the tables in the same distributed database are stored at the same node.
+DolphinDB ensures that the same partitions of all the tables in the same distributed database are stored at the same node.
 This makes it highly efficient to join these tables.
 DolphinDB does not support joining tables from different partitioned databases.

 ```
 dateDomain = database("", VALUE, 2018.05.01..2018.07.01)